-Income derived from subsidies on withdrawals received either from the Government, Statutory Bodies, Non-Governmental Organizations or corporate sponsorships.
+Income derived from subsidies on withdrawals received either from the Government, Statutory Bodies, Non -Governmental Organizations or corporate sponsorships.

-(b) Claims and compensation received

-Income derived from claims and compensation received

-(c) Bad debts recovered

-Income derived from bad debts recovered

-(d) Income from interest

-Income derived from income from interest

-(e) Income from dividend

-Income derived from income from dividend

-(f) Gain from sales / revaluation of assets

-Income derived from gain from sales / revaluation of assets

-(g) Gain from foreign exchange / financial assets

-Income derived from gain from foreign exchange / financial assets

-(h) Remittances, gifts or grant received

-Income derived from remittances, gifts or grant received from the Government, Statutory Bodies, Non-Governmental Organizations or corporate sponsorships.

-(i) Others non-operating income (please specify)
+- (b) Claims and compensation received Income derived from claims and compensation received - (c) Bad debts recovered Income derived from bad debts recovered - (d) Income from interest Income derived from income from interest - (e) Income from dividend Income derived from income from dividend - (f) Gain from sales / revaluation of assets Income derived from gain from sales / revaluation of assets - (g) Gain from foreign exchange / financial assets Income derived from gain from foreign exchange / financial assets - (h) Remittances, gifts or grant received Income derived from remittances, gifts or grant received from the Government, Statutory Bodies, Non -Governmental Organizations or corporate sponsorships. - (i) Others non-operating income (please specify)

+8.13 Is this establishment involved in e-sport activities

-8.9 Income from e-sports activity
+8.13.1 Income from e-sports activity

 Please indicate if this establishment have income from e-sports activity.
 Is 'Yes', please state the total income in this e-sports activity

-Electronic sports (also known as e-sports) is a form of competition using video games. esports often takes the form of organised, multiplayer video game competitions, particularly between professional players, either individually or as teams.
+Electronic sports (also known as e-sports) is a form of competition using video games.
+E- sports often takes the form of organised, multiplayer video game competitions, particularly between professional players, either individually or as teams.
 Unlike traditional sports like football and badminton, e-sports players are competing virtually via gaming platforms such as personal computer, console, and mobile instead.

-8.10 Others operating income (please specify)

-Please specify other operating income earned from other than those mentioned above, if any.
+- 8.14 Other operating income (please specify) Please specify income earned from other than those mentioned above, if any. - 8.15 Total income Please total up item 8.1 to 8.14.

-8.11 Total income

-8.12 Capital transfers received
+8.16 Capital transfers received